The Dimensions of Colour

 1. As a framework for observing colour relationships.

-Most painters of this latter kind do not try to copy each colour in their subject in isolation (the strategy of every beginner).
+Painters trained in the concept of colour space do not try to copy each colour in their subject in isolation (the strategy of every beginner).
 Instead, they use the concept of colour space as a frame of reference for grasping the relationship of each colour to the totality of colours present.
 Tonal realist painters, for example, typically observe colour relationships in the light from their subject, and then, by a process of either conscious or unconscious translation, identify each individual colour in terms of the hue, value and chroma of the paint colour they will need to use in order that the whole ensemble replicates the visual appearance of the subject as closely as possible.
 In practice, this usually involves first selecting the most important ten or so colours in the subject, and finding the place of these in relation to each other (Fig. 1.1.5).
 This begins the process of building what I call a scaffolding for progressively finding the place of all remaining colours, most of which can usually be considered as variations on, or intermediates between, these scaffolding colours.